starriebird/portfolio2017/music.md

 <h3>Jackal and Hyde Music</h3>

-I am the webmaster for the tear out electro-core band Jackal and Hyde.
+I am the webmaster for the tear out electro-core band Jackal and Hyde (who happens to be my husband, Scott Weiser).

 <a href="https://jackalandhydemusic.com/">Jackal and Hyde Music</a>

-"Eectro-core reloaded!
-Five years since their last release, Jackal & Hyde aka Scott Weiser &amp; Todd Walker re-emerge on Germany’s legendary Dominance Electricity label.
-This duo is responsible for some of the most head strong electro-core bass bangers in the 00s such as Dark Star, Go Bang, Beyond and Sound of Underground.
-Besides their original work, Jackal & Hyde's sound has been requested for multiple remix productions including Rabbit in the Moon, Kid Rock, Limp Bizkit, Love & Rockets and Genitorturers among others.
-With their latest offering entitled ‘Bad Robot’ (Dominance Electricity), they continue their mission to create the perfect blend of relentless club power and futuristic darkness.
+"Scott Weiser, (AKA Jackal and Hyde) is responsible for some of the most head strong electrocore bass-bangers such as Dark Star, Go Bang, Beyond, This is the Sound of Underground and Bad Robot.
+Besides his original work, Jackal & Hyde's sound has been requested for multiple remix productions including Rabbit in the Moon, Kid Rock, Limp Bizkit, Newcleus, Mindless Self Indulgence, Carl Finlow, Love & Rockets and Genitorturers among others.
+In 2020, he continues the mission to create the perfect blend of relentless intelligent club power along with futuristic darkness to make his brand of sci-fi-esque electro music called electrocore.

 Jackal and Hyde live shows are eclectic full frontal sonic assaults which appeal to a wide variety of fans from EDM club kids, ravers and break dancers, to goths, gravers and industrial heads alike.
-For the last decade they have played shows with a wide variety of groups from The Prodigy, Bassnectar and Stanton Warriors to Rabbit in the Moon, Combichrist and Krewella at venues all across the United States and abroad.
-Always be prepared for an Earth shaking set from these masters of tear out electro."
+For the last decade he has played shows with a wide variety of groups from The Prodigy, Bassnectar and Stanton Warriors, to Rabbit in the Moon, Combichrist and Kraftwerk (Karl Bartos) at venues all across the United States and abroad.
+Always be prepared for an Earth shaking set from this master of tear out electro.""